 Suffering from early-morning or mid-day fatigue?
 Find a product that that has an uplifting effect for you and cater your CBD dosing schedule to reflect that.

-While much of CBD is trial and error, the good news is that it’s flexible.
+While much having to do with CBD is trial and error, the good news is that it’s customizable for your needs.
 Experimentation is part of the CBD journey for most experienced users and you can always try a different approach.